kentlouisetonino/backend-nodejs-url-shortener/README.md

 ## Description

-> - A backend application that allows you to shorten a specific URL using NodeJS.
+> - A backend application that allows shortening a specific URL using NodeJS.

 > - This is my final solution of the FreeCodeCamp URL Shortener Mircoservice challenge.